 Step 2: Auction Details & Date

 When and where are your items available to view?
+Do you allow in-person viewings/exhibitions of all of your upcoming items?
 For example: “Preview on Sunday, October 4, or available for preview on LiveAuctioneers."
 HTML is not allowed in this field, which is limited to 2,000 characters.

 Choose the category that best describes your sale.
 We give you a list of 16 categories to choose from, but you can only select 1.
 Approximately 24 hours after your sale is uploaded, our system searches the catalog for keywords and designates each lot to a broad category that can be browsed by our bidders.
 This also triggers email alerts sent to bidders interested in the types of items you sell.
 Learn more about Optimizing your Auction for Search (SEO) here.

 List the specialists who curated this auction catalog.
 Learn More